Have you been cleaning your plant leaves with olive oil?

 If the plant is small, you can simply wipe off the dust from each leaf.

-But if the plant is big or you don’t have time to clean individual leaf, you can use any water spray.
+But if the plant is big or you don't have time to clean individual leaves, you can use any water spray.

 It might not clean the dust completely, but it surely is a time-saving gardening activity.

 As for the shine, you can use quite a few things, including soapy water, oil and water combination, etc.

 All these mixtures can help you get the desired shine to your rubber plant leaves.

 If it's done regularly, you might damage the plant permanently.

 For regular cleaning, water is the best option you have!

 Well, I hope you understand how to use olive oil and other oils to clean the plant leaves at home.

 If you have any more questions, you can ask them in the comments below.